📊 Trading Basics

 • Expert Advisors (EAs): Automated programs that can open, close, and manage trades for you based on defined rules.

-To use custom indicators or EAs, place the file into your MT4 /MQL4/Indicators or /Experts folder, then restart MT4 or refresh the Navigator.
+To use custom indicators or EAs, place the file into your - /MQL4/Indicators folder or - /MQL4/Indicators folder, then restart MetaTrader or refresh the Navigator.

-(Note: All Standen products are fully compatible with MetaTrader 4.)
+💡 All our products are fully compatible with MT4 & MT5

 Types of Analysis